National Avg. Salary

 Programs and Degrees

-Here are the most common degrees for becoming a Chinese Interpreter. a Certification is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Chinese Interpreter. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Chinese Interpreter
+Highest Education Among Chinese Interpreters

 - 4.5% Doctorate